Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Introduction

+Our first result, although not the most important, witnesses the relevance of the graph-labelled tree approach to study the split decomposition.
+The bijection between the clique-star trees and distance hereditary graphs together with the notion of accessibility naturally yields an intersection model that characterizes distance hereditary graphs (Theorem 3.2).
+Though it was established that distance hereditary graphs form an intersection graph family~\cite{MM99}, no intersection model had been explicitely given (see~\cite{Spi}, or \cite{Spi03} page 309).

+Among the main contributions of the paper, we develop vertex \emph{incremental characterizations} for distance hereditary graphs, cographs and $3$-leaf powers (see Section 3).
+That is, for each of these three graph classes, say $\mathcal{F}$, we provide a necessary and sufficient condition under which adding a vertex $x$ adjacent to a certain neighborhood $S$ in a given graph $G\in \mathcal{F}$, yields a graph $G'=G+(x,S)$ which also belongs to $\mathcal{F}$.
+In comparison, a vertex elimination ordering characterization (see \emph{e.g.}~\cite{BLS99}) only provides sufficient conditions under which a vertex can be added.
+The incremental characterization of distance hereditary graphs (Theorem \ref{th:charac}) is new.
+Restricted to cographs (Theorem \ref{th:inc-cograph}), it is equivalent the known incremental characterization of cographs~\cite{CPS85} which is based on modular decomposition.
+We then derive a new incremental characterization of $3$-leaf powers (Theorem \ref{th:3-leaf}).

-We also propose \emph{edge-modification characterizations}, that are necessary and sufficient conditions under which for a given graph $G$ belonging to a class of graphs, the graph resulting from the addition (or deletion) of an edge $e$ still belongs to the class.
-Such a characterization was already known for distance hereditary graphs~\cite{TC07} and for cographs~\cite{SS04}.
-However the characterization proposed in ~\cite{TC07}, based on the breadth-first search layering structure of distance hereditary graphs~\cite{HM90}, is really complicated and requires long and technical proofs.
-Again using the graph-labelled tree, we generalize the cograph characterization of~\cite{SS04} to a simple edge-modification characterization of distance hereditary graphs.
+We also provide \emph{edge-modification characterizations} (see Section 5): necessary and sufficient conditions under which for a given graph $G$ belonging to a class of graphs $\mathcal{F}$, the addition (or deletion) of an edge $e$ of $G$ results in a graph of $\mathcal{F}$.
+Let us point out that an edge-modification characterization (or algorithm) cannot be used to derive a vertex-incremental characterization (or algorithm), since removing/adding an edge incident to a vertex may lead out of the class while adding/removing all edges adjacent to this vertex may not.
+Indeed we exhibit an example (Remark \ref{rk:contre-exemple}) of distance hereditary graph (and cograph) containing a vertex $x$ such that removing any edge incident to $x$ results in a non-distance hereditary graph.
+An edge-modification characterization was known for distance hereditary graphs~\cite{TC07} and for cographs~\cite{SS04} but not for $3$-leaf powers.
+Our characterization for distance hereditary graphs consists in testing whether the path between the two leaves corresponding to the vertices incident to the modified edge has length at most $4$ and belongs to a small given finite set.
+So, unlike the characterization proposed in ~\cite{TC07}, which is based on the global breadth-first search layering structure of distance hereditary graphs~\cite{HM90}, ours is really local, have simpler and shorter proofs and is a natural generalization of the edge-modification characterization of cograph of~\cite{SS04}.
+Our edge-modification characterizations of cographs and $3$-leaf powers are derived from our DH graph one.